Subscribe

 Does McDonald’s have all the answers or does the #12 largest fast-food chain in the world also have something to teach us?

-Is the #4253 largest company in the world not still a success story, perhaps with new lessons and perspectives?
+Isn’t the #4253 largest company in the world still a success story, perhaps with new lessons and perspectives?

-If we reset the clock and the Google guys published their PageRank paper at MIT instead of Stanford, and didn’t get plugged into the Sillicon Valley system, would Google have existed?
+If we reset the clock and the Google guys published their PageRank paper at MIT instead of Stanford, and didn’t get plugged into the Silicon Valley system, would Google have existed?

-How do we know which decisions were important, which actually contributed to its success?
+How do we know which decisions were important, that actually caused success?

 Alright, so what?
 When does this matter?